Malda district: Post-Gour Era

 After the war of Palassy, the British rule started in 1757.
 The English traders settled in the southern bank of the river Mahananda.
 Some indigo plant chambers, trade centre, and offices were established.
 William Carey worked here.
 But the glory days were gone.

 This district was formed out of some portions of outlying areas of Purnia, Dinajpur and Rajshahi districts in 1813.
 At the time of Dr. B. Hamilton (1808–09), the present thanas of Gazole, Malda, Bamongola, and part of Habibpur were included in the district of Dinajpur and the thanas of Harischandrapur, Kharba, Ratua, Manikchak, and Kaliachak were included in the district of Purnia.
 In 1813, in consequence of the prevalence of serious crimes in the Kaliachak and Sahebganj thanas and also on the rivers, a Joint Magistrate and Deputy Collector were appointed at English Bazar, with jurisdiction over a number of police stations centering that place and taken from the two districts.
 Thus the district of Malda was born.
 The year 1832 saw the establishment of a separate treasury and the year 1859 the posting of a full-fledged magistrate and collector.

 Up to 1876, this district formed part of Rajshahi Division and between 1876 and 1905, it formed part of Bhagalpur Division.
 In 1905, it was again transferred to Rajshahi Division and until 1947, Malda remained in this division.
 During the first Partition of Bengal of 1905, this district was attached to the newly created province of Eastern Bengal and Assam.
 Malda has a history of the Indigo movement led by Rafique Mondal.
 The Santhals got insurgent and captured historic Adina Mosque in support of Jeetu.
 Again in August 1947, this district was affected by partition.
-Between 12–15 August 1947, the fate of the district as to which side it should go, to Pakistan or to India, was undecided because the announcement of the partition award of Sir Radcliffe did not make this point clear.
-During these few days, the district was under a Magistrate of East Pakistan.
+Between 12–15 August 1947, the fate of the district as to which side it should go, to Pakistan or to India, was undecided because the announcement of the partition award of Cyril Radcliffe did not make this point clear.
+During these few days, the district was under a Magistrate of East Pakistan due to Muslim majority (1941 British India census).
 When the details of the Radcliffe Award were published, the district came over to West Bengal on 17 August 1947.
 However, the sub-division of Nawabganj was severed from Malda and was given to East Pakistan as a sub-division of the Rajshahi district.